Gas Pressure Calculator

 In many textbooks, temperatures are presented in degrees Celsius.
 The calculator lets you enter Celsius directly and then performs the necessary conversion to Kelvin inside the calculation so that PV = nRT is applied correctly.

-Can I export or share the gas pressure results?
+Can I save the gas pressure results?

 Key takeaways